REMY’S LOVE LETTER

 Buyer beware is an established caveat in legal jargon.
 The phrase is a warning to all those who unwittingly buy unfit product or services.
 Be careful and informed when making a purchase.
 In the bridal sector, the same principal applies to the process of selecting a wedding gown.
 Don’t let your vision become someone else’s or surely you will be led astray.
 The first method to establishing bridal gown selection independence, is to limit the number of guests you take to bridal appointments.
 This is a crucial point that cannot be stressed enough.
 Bringing a large group of potential opinion suppliers to a bridal gown shopping appointment is a recipe for disaster.

 Keep your group to a limited number of trusted family members or close friends whose opinions you truly value.
 The less distraction, the more likely you will be successful in finding a gown that YOU love.
 Finding your voice and freely asserting it is the key to a successful wedding gown shopping experience, because in the end, your voice is the only one that should matter. — RQ

 REMY’S LOVE LETTER…

 I love a great bow for many reasons.
 First and foremost, bows make me smile.
 They are an instant inspiration of optimism and of all good surprises.
 They are versatile, classy, elegant, and even flirtatious.
-They come in all sizes and even in some varied shapes.
+They come in all sizes and shapes.
 A twist on a traditional bow can be interesting and unique.